-Application of the nursing process to medicatic of tegories, uses, and effects for Associate Degree Nursing students.
-In the test classifications, actions, uses, contraindications, doses, routes of a ministration, side effects, interactions, and incompatibilities.
-Also include application of the nursing process to the study of medications and their safe of inistration.
+Application of the nursing process to medication categories, uses, and effects for Associate Degree Nursing students.
+Includes classifications, actions, uses, contraindications, doses, routes of administration, side effects, interactions, and incompatibilities.
+Also includes application of the nursing process to the study of medications and their safe administration.

-NRS 190 Transition to the Associate Degree Nursing Program, 3 cr. hrs./5 periods (2 lec., 3 lab)
+NRS 190 Transition to the Associate Degree Nursing Program / 3 cr. hrs./5 periods (2 lec., 3 lab)

 Prerequisite(s): Graduate of Pima Community College Practical Nurse (PN) program after May, 1990 or hold a current valid Licensed Practical Nurse (LPN) license in Arizona.
 Must meet all admission criteria for the Associate Degree Nursing Program.
-Students graduating from an open entry/open exit Practical Nursing (PN) program will be individually evaluated.

-Facilitate the transition of Practical Nurse (PN) graduates from Pima Community College (PCC) and Licensed Practical Nurses (LPN's) in the PCC Associate Degree Nursing (ADN) program.
+Facilitates the transition of Practical Nurse (PN) graduates from Pima Community College (PCC) and Licensed Practical Nurses (LPN's) in the PCC Associate Degree Nursing (ADN) program.
 Includes an assessment of basic nursing care, stresses role transition through the application of nursing process and orientates the student to the philosophy and organizing framework of the ADN Program.
 Also includes 1) nursing communication process and 2) demonstration of selected competencies and skills.